bobbycomet/Conky-Studio/README.md

 - OpenDesktop integration (opens in browser)
 - Share a project by sharing the JSON saved with the project
 - Legacy theme import (current Conky syntax imports better; importer gets you ~70–90% there.
 Studio is where you finish)
+- Custom editable Lua node for what this tool does not cover.

 ### Beta